alangarf/apple-one/boards/ulx4m/README.md

 ## Peripheral support

-HDMI output on the built-in HDMI connector
+HDMI output on the first HDMI connector on a CM4 I/O board

 PS/2 keyboard via a Digilent PS2 keyboard PMOD on gpio[25] and gpio[26].